somehobo/Oaky-Oats/README.md

 ## Route Creation

-In Creating a route you must add the names of the holds which belong to it, as well as a picture of the route
+In Creating a route you must add the names of the holds which belong to it, as well as a picture of the route.
+Once finished it uploads the route to a cloudkit databased where it is accessed later

 ![Adding picture](https://i.imgur.com/ApVUbel.png?1)